 The Indiana University School of Medicine created the Deb Cowley Staff Leadership Award in 2018 to recognize a professional staff employee who demonstrates a contribution to faculty assistance, coaching and/or development.
 Support of the success of faculty in the IU School of Medicine is of paramount importance.
 This award encourages and reinforces behaviors that support faculty success.
 This award is in recognition of the support model demonstrated by Deb Cowley during her tenure at IU School of Medicine.
 The school will support up to two awards annually.
 Awards will be funded through Faculty Affairs, Professional Development, and Diversity.

-The 2019 Deb Cowley Staff Leadership Award winner is Tara Hobson, MA, Graduate Programs and Student Success Director.
+The 2021 Deb Cowley Staff Leadership Award winner is LeeAnn Parker, Director, Clinical Education and Clerkships, IUSM-Evansville.

-The 2019 Deb Cowley Staff Leadership Award winner is Christine A. McDonald, Department of Medicine Administrative Director.
+The 2021 Deb Cowley Staff Leadership Award winner is Jason Shine, Program Director, Office of Research Imaging.

 - Provide a visible and powerful way to communicate and reinforce those behaviors, achievements and outcomes most important to supporting the success of faculty in the IU School of Medicine.